Korean Central Television: News operation

 KCTV broadcasts daily news bulletins under the title Bodo, which serve as one of the main propaganda organs of the Workers' Party of Korea.
 Their content strictly follows the party line, and coverage of the day-to-day activities of Kim Jong Un take precedence over all other headlines.
 Stories covering the country's military and economy are also featured.
-Weather reports aired on KCTV place Paektu Mountain—which the country claims to be the birthplace of Kim Jong Il—ahead of all other cities besides the capital of Pyongyang.
+Weather reports aired on KCTV list Paektusan Secret Camp—which the country claims to be the birthplace of Kim Jong Il—behind only the capital of Pyongyang.

 North Korean newscasts have long been known for being melodramatic.
 Newsreaders use one of five tones: a lofty, wavering one for praising the nation's leaders, an explanatory one for weather forecasts, a conversational one for uncontroversial stories, a hateful one for denouncing enemies of the regime and a mournful tone for announcing the death of a North Korean official or leader.
 Many North Korean journalists who have defected to the South have noted the contrasts with the more conversational South Korean broadcasting style.
 Long-time chief newsreader Ri Chun-hee is well known for her melodramatic style, and for typically wearing a traditional, pink Chosŏn-ot dress on-air.
 Ri retired as a full-time anchor in 2012, stating that she wanted to focus more on training a newer generation of broadcasters.
 She has continued to make infrequent on-air appearances to deliver top-level announcements from the government, such as missile tests, a broadcast discussing the Singapore Summit, and to announce the death of Kim Jong Il.